-Potassium mirrors are frequently used as both high surface area reducing agents and as desiccants for drying solvents, particularly deuterated solvents for NMR.
+Potassium mirrors are frequently used as both high surface area reducing agents and as desiccants for drying solvents, particularly deuterated solvents used for NMR spectroscopy.
 They can also be used to store anhydrous solvents such as pentane, hexane, diethyl ether and toluene.

 Potassium reacts violently with water liberating flammable gases that may ignite spontaneously.
 Ensure that appropriate fire safety protocols are in place!